dzanardo/blabla/README.md

 ### Some recommendations

 - tests must be in scripts folder
-- class name must start 'Test' to pytest identify
+- class name must start 'Test'

 ### Hands on